Updated August 23, 2023

 Instagram and Facebook Integration: WhatsApp is owned by Facebook (as is Instagram), and a Spring 2018 update now allows videos that originated in either Facebook or Instagram that show up in WhatsApp to play directly in the WhatsApp interface without needing access to either of the originating apps.

-New feature: Previously, anyone could add you to their chat group, which causes a lot of spam messages and the spread of misinformation.
-As of April 2019, WhatsApp lets the user decide who can add them to a chat group.
+Group Chat Security: WhatsApp lets the user decide who can add them to a group chat.
 A user can choose everyone, contacts only, or nobody (in this situation, the sender can decide whether to send you an invite to join the group, then you have three days to accept).

 Privacy controls: Users can decide which contacts can see their profile picture, their bio, and their last seen and online status.
 When a user chooses to block another user from seeing this information that user will not be able to see the online status of the other user.